TrentHawkins/Chess/README.md

 A file with a move per line following the aforementioned regex pattern may be used to load a game and prescribe it move by move.
 The interface looks the same, but by pressing `Enter`, it will advance a move in the history provided by the file.

-You may interrupt the file reading by entering a move of your own, instead of just pressing `Enter`, in which case the game will enter in "New game" mode.
+You may interrupt the file reading by entering a move of your own, instead of just pressing `Enter`, in which case the game will enter in "new game" mode.
 This way you can alway continue a saved game from any point you want as an alternative.